RishatTalukder/My_Portfolio/README.md

 # Backend Installation

-We can divid this into two parts:
+We can divide this into two parts:

 1. Bootstrap/Tailwind(FrontEnd)
 2. Django(BackEnd)